Benzinga/benzinga-python-client/README.md

 ## Getting Started

 The installation process varies depending on your python version and system used.
-The basic installation instructions are as of follows:
+The basic installation instructions are as follows:

 ```shell
 pip install benzinga